 This people’s museum takes you on an intimate journey through life in 20th century Dublin, and has over 5,000 artifacts on display in that time period.
 There’s also an exhibit on U2, Ireland’s most famous rock band, which you can visit without taking a tour.

 Be aware, this is quite a small museum, and the main exhibition has to be seen on a guided tour.
-Slots on these tours can fill up quickly at busier times of year as the museum is popular, so to avoid disappointment we would advise booking in advance, which you can do on their website.
+Slots on these tours can fill up quickly at busier times of year as the museum is popular, so to avoid disappointment we would advise booking in advance, which you can do here.
+Included on the Dublin Pass.

 A shopping centre?
 No, we haven’t gone totally mad.
 We just love the interior design of this shopping centre, with it’s glass and steel interior, which reminds us of a Victorian era rail station (or shopping arcade).